What impact will Brexit have on employment law?

 It is possible that the UK will be required to continue to implement elements of EU legislation as a condition of a negotiated trade deal between the UK and EU.

 Many areas of domestic law that are derived from EU law have been heavily influenced by decisions of the European Court of Justice (ECJ), for example working time, TUPE and discrimination law.
-Under the European Union (Withdrawal) Bill, UK courts will not be bound by decisions of the ECJ made on or after the exit date.
+Under the European Union (Withdrawal) Act 2018, UK courts will not be bound by decisions of the ECJ made on or after the exit date.
 However, ECJ decisions made before that date will continue to bind UK courts in the interpretation of relevant laws and will have the same precedent status as decisions of the Supreme Court.